wiedi/mibed/README.md

 # mibed

+## !
+THIS IS OBSOLETE !

+Not used anymore.
+This has been replaced by `dz build`.
+Check out <https://github.com/wiedi/deploy-zone#building-new-images>

 ## About

 Mibed allows you to easily create SmartOS zone datasets by doing a git push from a mibe repository.